Hacking Longevity in Wellness Hospitality

 What has become clear over the past twelve months is the exercise of de-ageing (not merely anti-ageing) is a pursuit for the ultra-rich.
 If we had to generalise, we’d call them Silicon Valley types.
 Tech bros who, when they’re not challenging each other to cage fights on Twitter – sorry, X – are racing to reverse the effects of time on their bodies.
 Chief among them: billionaire Bryan Johnson, the man spending $2 million a year to make ‘Benjamin Button’ a verb rather than just a motion picture.

-Called ‘Project Blueprint’ by Johnson and his army of doctors, the endeavour spans every waking moment of his life: from 4.30am-8.30pm every day (though avoiding alarms for a ‘relaxed start’), Johnson self-prescribes a strict (understatement) regimen that includes consuming 2,250 calories between 6.00am-11.00am, dedicating 4-5 hours to focused thinking, popping 111 pills a day and tracking every data metric one could possibly think of – and then some.
+Called ‘Project Blueprint’ by Johnson and his army of doctors, the endeavour spans every waking moment of his life: from 4.30am-8.30pm every day (though avoiding alarms for a ‘relaxed start’) Johnson self-prescribes a strict (understatement) regimen that includes consuming 2,250 calories between 6.00am-11.00am, dedicating 4-5 hours to focused thinking, popping 111 pills and tracking every data metric one could possibly think of – and then some.

 Having previously received blood transfusions from young anonymous donors, in the Spring of 2023, Johnson conducted the “world’s first multigenerational plasma exchange” with his 17-year-old son and 70-year-old father.
-Widespread criticism ensued, and despite the fact it didn’t work, Johnson defended the experiment as “blazing new trails”
+Widespread criticism ensued, and despite the fact it didn’t work, Johnson defended the experiment as “blazing new trails”.

 Johnson is clearly an extreme example.
 Chasing longevity in this way exists in tension with the carpe-diem-esque mantra of ‘memento mori’ (remember death) that infiltrated public mindsets following the pandemic and its ubiquity of loss.
 Like ‘YOLO’ with more gravitas.